MParvin/px4_drv/README.md

 	- Terrestrial Tuner: RafaelMicro R850
 	- Satellite Tuner: RafaelMicro RT710

-### TS Aggregation の設定
+### Configure TS Aggregation

-sync_byteをデバイス側で書き換え、ホスト側でその値を元にそれぞれのチューナーのTSデータを振り分けるモードを使用しています。
+The mode that rewrites sync_byte on the device side and distributes the TS data of each tuner on the host side based on the value is used.